mstarke/HNHUi/README.md

 ##License

-Copyright (c) 2013 HicknHack Software GmbH
+Copyright (c) 2013-2014 Michael Starke, HicknHack Software GmbH

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal